mchmarny/knative-demos/eventing-twitter/README.md

-# Twitter, Knative Service, Cloud Firestore
+# Knative Events using Twitter, Cloud Firestore, Slack, and WebSockets Viewer

-Simple pipeline of Twitter search event source using cluster local Knative service to persisting tweets to Cloud Firestore collection.
+Simple pipeline combining Twitter search results and Knative Events to store, classify and display events

 ![alt text](image/overview.png "Overview")

-### Cloud Firestore

-To enable Firestore in your GCP project, [create Cloud Firestore project](https://console.cloud.google.com/projectselector/apis/api/firestore.googleapis.com/overview), which will also enables your API in the Cloud API Manager.
+## Setup

-### Twitter API/Secrets
+### Event Source

-To configure this event source you will need Twitter API access keys.
+To configure the Twitter event source you will need Twitter API access keys.
 [Good instructions on how to get them](https://iag.me/socialmedia/how-to-create-a-twitter-app-in-8-easy-steps/)

-Once you have the Twitter API keys configured, create a Knative secret:
+Once you get the four keys, you will need to create Twitter API keys secret:

 ```shell
 kubectl create secret generic ktweet-secrets -n demo \